-The following are the plans for FY2022-2023:
+The following are the plans for FY2024/2025:

-- 1. Collect, process and analyse the 2021 annual energy demand and supply data; - 2.
-Publish the APEC Energy Statistics 2020 and APEC Energy Handbook 2020; - 3.
-Participate in international cooperation on energy statistics such as the Energy Statistics Development Group (ESDG) of IEA, JODI, International Energy Statistics (InterEnerStat) meetings, etc.; and - 4.
-Run the EGEDA Training Program on Energy Statistics.
+- 1. Collect, process and analyze the 2022 annual energy demand and supply data, - 2.
+Publish the APEC Energy Statistics 2022 and APEC Energy Handbook 2022, - 3.
+Hold the EGEDA short-term training course on energy statistics in January or February 2025, - 4.
+Participate in international cooperation on energy statistics such as the Energy Statistics Development Group (ESDG) of IEA, JODI, International Energy Statistics (InterEnerStat) meetings, etc.